collapsed-stacks/atheism/questions/1405/what-kinds-of-evidence-could-convince-you-to-believe-in-god-are-there-any.md

 - posted by: [ObdurateDemand](https://stackexchange.com/users/-1/524-obduratedemand) on 2010-12-27
 - score: 0

-<p>Given the suffering, torment, disease, and overall crap that exists in this universe, any divine entity would have to exhibit <em>benevolence</em> in order to be regarded as a potential deity.
-The demonstration of that benevolence would have to affect <em>all</em> of humanity in order to actually be benevolent.
-So, I personally would regard the elimination of all physical human suffering, death, and torment in an instant to be evidence of an entity that <em>might</em> meet the criteria of 'God'.
-Conversely, any entity that does not eliminate human suffering is not worthy of being called 'God'.</p>
+Given the suffering, torment, disease, and overall crap that exists in this universe, any divine entity would have to exhibit *benevolence* in order to be regarded as a potential deity.
+The demonstration of that benevolence would have to affect *all* of humanity in order to actually be benevolent.
+So, I personally would regard the elimination of all physical human suffering, death, and torment in an instant to be evidence of an entity that *might* meet the criteria of 'God'.
+Conversely, any entity that does not eliminate human suffering is not worthy of being called 'God'.